Scouting controversy and conflict: Conflict over atheism

 In 1933 some Scout groups broke away from the national Boy Scout organization De Nederlandsche Padvinders (NPV, "Netherlands Pathfinders") to form the Padvinders Vereeniging Nederland (PVN, "Pathfinder Association of the Netherlands"), because difficulties concerning the "Scout Promise" arose.
 The problem was that boys who did not recognize a god still had to promise "To do my duty to God" and the groups were concerned that this could turn those boys into hypocrites.
 A Roman Catholic organization was founded in 1938, the Katholieke Verkenners (KV, "Catholic Scouts") because the Dutch Roman Catholic bishops decided that Catholic youth should not be under the control of an association whose governing board was not all Catholic.
 The NPV and the PVN almost reunited in 1940.
 All Dutch Scout and Guide organizations merged in 1973 into Scouting Nederland (SN).

 The Dutch variant of the Scout Promise is one of the few in the world where the reference to God is optional as it has been granted an exception under WOSM guidelines.
-As of 2014, The Scout Association has allowed scouts in the UK to make a promise either with or without reference to God.
+Since January 2014, The Scout Association allows scouts in the UK to make a promise either with or without reference to God.

 Bans on Scouting by authoritarian regimes

 Scouting has been banned in certain nations and remains banned in some of them.
 Scouting was changed into a regime loyal Scoutlike organization or banned in nearly all communist countries, most fascist countries, and some other countries with authoritarian regimes such as Afghanistan under the Taliban, Malawi, and Iran.
-Banning has caused Scouting to go underground in countries such as communist Poland, Francoist Spain and socialist Myanmar.
-The USSR banned Scouting in 1922, creating a separate Young Pioneer organization of the Soviet Union, which gave birth to the Pioneer Movement, still existing in some fashion in China, Cuba, North Korea, Vietnam, and Tajikistan.
+Banning has caused Scouting to go underground in countries such as communist Poland, Francoist Spain, and socialist Myanmar.
+The USSR banned Scouting in 1922, creating a separate Young Pioneer organization of the Soviet Union, which gave birth to the Pioneer Movement, still existing in some fashion in China, Cuba, Laos, North Korea, and Vietnam, Scouting in Hungary was banned at the beginning of the second world war.

-Prior to World War II, Germany, Italy, Hungary, and Romania disbanded Scouting.
+Prior to World War II, Germany, Italy, and Romania disbanded Scouting.
 Instead, Germany created the Hitler Youth organization; Mussolini had a fascist youth organization, the Balilla; and Romania under King Carol II had the Străjeria.

 Currently, there are no externally recognized Scouting organizations in Cuba, North Korea, Laos, Vietnam and China except for the special administrative regions of Hong Kong and Macau).